PROTECTING SENSITIVE DATA AGAINST COMPROMISE OR LOSS

 Controlling Access To Data

-A key aspect of the Elemental ESP solution is policy-based access controls, which are continuously monitored at the host level to ensure only authorized users and machines have access to key information.
+A key aspect of the ESP solution is policy-based access controls, which are continuously monitored at the host level to ensure only authorized users and machines have access to key information.
 Users and machines are grouped based on the current security posture of their computer, an assessment of the inventory and configuration of each machine, and a rich set of additional attributes that define the role each machine and user plays in the organization.
 The Elemental system continuously updates these groupings, controlling and monitoring access based on membership.
 This approach ensures that unauthorized machines - or those failing to comply with their assigned security policies - are denied access.

-Protect Data At The Point-of-Use
+Protecting Data At The Point-of-Use

 Once users have been granted permission to access information, policy-based controls enable control over each user's ability to redistribute or modify it.
 Security administrators can centrally define policies, precisely target them, and automate deployment updates through Elemental's unique capability to dynamically group machines.
 This approach closely ties information protection measures with the access privileges that are granted.
 Once delivered to a machine, the policy controls are continuously implemented, whether or not the machine is connected to its local network.